bipinpaulbedi/paulBlogSource/src/pages/2019-01-04-elixir-concurrency-models/index.md

 `Process.info(:hashItSHA256, :status)`
 <small>{:status, :waiting}</small>

-This implies we can set the system trap to capture other processes exit, when can be utilized to create suprevisor and re start the system if the process crashes.
+This implies we can set the system trap to capture other processes exit, when can be utilized to create supervisor and re start the system if the process crashes.
 We can set Process.flag(:trap_exit, true) to capture the exit of linked process and take appropriate action.
 In our example of HashIt a supervisor can be created as:

 `defmodule HashItSupervisor do`
 &nbsp;&nbsp;&nbsp;&nbsp;`def start do`